 Help Change The Story About Mental Health In America

-We explore this escalating problem head on by documenting “on film” the continued failure of American society, and our government, to acknowledge and aid our brothers and sisters, friends and neighbors, American hero’s and more, who so desperately are crying out for our help.
+We dissect this escalating problem, documenting “on film” the dismal failure of American society, and our government, to acknowledge and aid our brothers and sisters, friends and neighbors, American hero’s and more, who so desperately are crying out for our help.

 By delving into the complex issues of mental health diseases including anxiety, depression, PTSD, homelessness, alcoholism and suicide, our documentaries support and promote the many people and organizations that are actively making a difference in the cure of this disease by catching the problem early on.
 It is our hope that this quest for answers will ultimately help save lives by promoting actionable activities, tools and pathways of hope for those in need.
 Please help us make these films a reality.

 “Deaths of Despair” The first documentary film on suicide prevention.